-Under-siege Sydney FC coach Frank Farina has hit out at fans calling him 'clueless' and appeared to take a swipe at disgruntled midfielder Nicky Carle as the clamour for him to be sacked continues to intensify.
+Under-siege Sydney FC coach Frank Farina has hit out at fans calling him 'clueless' and appeared to take a swipe at disgruntled midfielder Nicky Carle as the clamour for him to be sacked continues to intensify in the Harbour City.

 Writing in his personal blog on Wednesday, Farina said he was unconcerned by the banners being displayed during last Saturday's 3-0 loss to Adelaide United demanding the former Socceroos boss be given his marching orders.